 Top-tier solar panels are built to last around 40 years, most of the time with little upkeep necessary.
 Like all electronics, the power output of your solar system will decrease over time, but only marginally.

 It’s important to monitor your system frequently.
-With the RevoluSun app, you can check your energy production from anywhere, anytime.
-By seeing how many kilowatts of power your system is producing, you can also notice any possible anomalies in your system’s production and chat with our team right away.
+With the SolarEdge app, you can check your energy production from anywhere, anytime.
+By seeing how many kilowatts of power your system is producing, you can also notice any possible anomalies in your system’s production so you can then call us right away to report the anomaly.

 On rare occasions, hail, rocks, or other natural elements might fall onto panels and fracture them.
 In that case, we can assist you with any concerns you may have based on what is covered under your warranty when maintenance may be necessary.